 Barbara Steel Kane graduated from Wittenberg in 1978 as an elementary education and psychology major.
 She died tragically in an airplane crash in 1979.
 Barbara’s parents, Mr. and Mrs. George B. Steel, Jr. funded an award in her memory.
 Over the years they continued to contribute to the fund and made their final gift to it as a bequest in 2003, the result of which became the Barbara Steel Kane (BSK) Center.
 This valuable resource has also been endowed by other generous donors and contains many of the tools and supplies that students need to create educational materials, such as die cut machines (Ellison and Accu-cut), a comb book binder, laminator, paper cutter, shredder, scissors, three hole punch, etc. The BSK Center is now located on the ground floor of the Education Department in the newly-renovated Blair Hall.

 An appeals procedure is established for students seeking exceptions to Education Department policies or decisions.
 Students should submit a written petition and supporting documentation stating the cause for the appeal by using the petition form established by the department (Education Department Petition) Appendix B.

 The Education Department will notify the student in writing as soon as possible regarding the approval or denial of the petition.

 When students wish to provide a suggestion or file a formal complaint concerning the teacher education program, we recommend the following:

-The Education Department deeply appreciates comments and suggestions from teacher candidates because it helps improve teaching and learning for all of us.
-It models the care for a supportive environment expected of all educational professionals.
+The Education Department appreciates comments and suggestions from teacher candidates because it helps improve teaching and learning for all.
+It models active involvement for a supportive environment expected of all educational professionals.